norton120/pirate_baby/content/posts/replatforming.md

 Engineers are stimulated by solving complex problems.
 The job is often exceptionally mentally taxing, and it requires the dopamine hit of learing and accomplishiment of success to balance out that strain.
 A tenyeared engineering team is an invaluable asset - they know your application code inside and out, are aware of the history and the limitations, are exceptionally tuned to the needs of the business.
 But they are likely also a bit envious of colleages that are learning new things, experimenting with new languages, and expanding both their skills and the range of possible accomplishments.
 A replatform is often a chance for well-settled engineers to get outside their comfort zones without heading to another organization.

 #### Career Stagnation and Fear of Obsolescence
 Closely linked to boredom is the fear of stagnating.
 Hiring managers often (unfairly in many cases) associate less-fashionable frameworks and programming languages with less desirable candidates.
 There is also the imperical factor of market share; as the footprint of a framework or language shrinks within the software world, the demand for engineers with that pointed skill set decreases.
-In a world where the worldwide average tenure for a software engineer is less than 18 months, it is understandable that
+In a world where the worldwide average tenure for a software engineer is less than 18 months, it is understandable that engineers may vie for a replatform that will make them more marketable in the future.

 ### Logical Falacies of Replatforming
 Some common justifications for a software replatform are blatently incorrect, and rely on either a lack of or intentional disreguard for subject matter understanding to persist.